jreisinger/docs/notes/k8s/volumes.md

 1. Ephemeral nature of files in Containers.
 2. Need to share files between Containers within a Pod.

 A process in a Container sees a filesystem view composed from their Docker image (mounted at the root of the FS) and Volumes (mounted at specified paths within the image).
 It can read and write files to this filesystem.
-A container using the defaut temporary filesystem vs a containers using a Volume:
+A container using the default temporary filesystem vs a containers using a Volume:

 ![129347362-812374d7-3225-4e51-a4de-2ad9d8942fce](https://user-images.githubusercontent.com/1047259/176395171-e934df27-6eac-4704-8a0f-f9c45c6d1d2e.png)